Q&A: Andreessen Horowitz on backing knownwell amid national expansion

 She practiced at MGH [Mass General Brigham] for many years, set up their weight center, and developed a wait list of thousands of patients who could not be serviced by the traditional academic health system model.
 But it was a zone she knew well, a patient population she generally knew well, a set of referring partners that she knew well … and we wanted to get every detail right.
 If you talk to Brooke [Boyarsky Pratt, founder and CEO], she always makes the joke that we were running with limited funds, but in a way that we were never going to let anybody down.

-It was a small, controlled operation that we really liked because that was a setting in which we felt like, hey, data on patient experience and patient NPS and patient feedback and patient outcomes and clinician experience and clinician feedback and clinician adherence to the knownwell care model could all be optimized.
+It was a small, controlled operation that we really liked because that was a setting in which we felt like the data on patient experience and patient NPS and patient feedback and patient outcomes and clinician experience and clinician feedback and clinician adherence to the knownwell care model could all be optimized.

-We came in and we liked that dataset and that first set of experience that the company had built and thought that this was the best care model that we could see to then take into other geos.
+We liked that dataset and that first set of experiences that the company had built and thought that this was the best care model that we could see to then take into other geographies.
 So, a big part of our Series A interest was in seeing if we could help support the company to scale this kind of approach to multiple other geographies, to multiple other partners nationally.

 It was really important to us that knownwell largely acquires patients, not by paying for excessive marketing, but through what I always think of as the best patient acquisition channel, hands down, which is a clinical referral.